chmouel/one-third-window-gnome-extension/README.md

 ## Acknowledgement

-Move of that code comes from the wonderful [tactile](https://gitlab.com/lundal/tactile) extension, and it probably much more flexible and configurable way for window resizing and positioning.
+Most of that code comes from the wonderful [tactile](https://gitlab.com/lundal/tactile) extension, and tactile is probably much more flexible and configurable way for a titling windows and positioning experience.

-If this extension is not flexible for you enough I encourage you to check out **tactile**.
+If this extension is not flexible for you enough I greatly encourage you to check out **tactile**.